typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

                                     ^
 ```

-There's a hint in that we had to write `val u`, not `u`, nor `private
+There’s a hint in that we had to write `val u`, not `u`, nor `private
 val u`, in order for the `implicit class` itself to compile.
 This
-signature tells us that there's an *argument* of type
+signature tells us that there’s an *argument* of type
 `LittleUniverse`, and a *member* `u: LittleUniverse`.
 However, whereas
 with the function examples above, we [and the compiler] could trust
-that they're one and the same, we have no such guarantee here.
+that they’re one and the same, we have no such guarantee here.
 So we
-don't know that an `lu.Needle` is a `u.Needle`.
-We didn't get far
+don’t know that an `lu.Needle` is a `u.Needle`.
+We didn’t get far
-enough, but we don't know that a `u.Needle` is an `lu.Needle`, either.
+enough, but we don’t know that a `u.Needle` is an `lu.Needle`, either.

 ## Relatable variables